GVR Report cover Neonatal Toxicology Market Size, Share & Trends Report

 Regional Insights

-The North America neonatal toxicology market dominated globally, with the largest revenue share of 49.81% in 2023.
-This large share is attributable to the high usage of maternal drugs during pregnancy.
-In the U.S., more than 10% of annual births are impacted by prenatal exposure to illicit drugs or alcohol, in the U.S. 5.9% of pregnant women use illicit drugs.
+North America neonatal toxicology market dominated the market and accounted for a 49.71% share in 2024.
+This high share is attributable to high usage of maternal drugs during pregnancy.
+In the U.S., more than 10% of annual births are impacted by prenatal exposure to illicit drugs or alcohol, in the U.S., 5.9% of pregnant women use illicit drugs.
 In Canada, it is estimated that around 1,100 newborns under four weeks old experience adverse reactions to prescription medications each year, which are not approved by regulatory authorities for treating neonatal conditions or diseases.
-Furthermore, government initiatives aimed at raising awareness about drug abuse and promoting organizational compliance for drug testing are also contributing to the market's expansion in the region.
+Furthermore, Government initiatives aimed at raising awareness about drug abuse and promoting organizational compliance for drug testing are also contributing to the market's expansion in the region.

 U.S. Neonatal Toxicology Market Trends